California Fivespined Ips

-Reddish-orange boring dust in small mounds around entrance holes, in bark crevices, and on the ground around slash or fading pine trees can indicate attack by I. pini or I. paraconfusus.
-Attacks on fairly vigorous trees may sometimes produce tiny red pitch tubes about ¼ inch in diameter.
-Foliage usually begins to fade within a few weeks of initial attack during summer months, but may not fade until the following spring when trees are attacked in the fall.
+Diagnosis:Other than scattered individual, small-size, stressed tree mortality, two mortality patterns are typical.
+In small-diameter pine stands, outbreaks are associated with abundant fresh windfall or logging slash.
+In these situations, mortality tends to be randomly clustered rather than diffusely scattered.
+Activity in larger trees causes death of the upper 1/2 to 1/3 of the crown, usually in scattered individuals.
+Reddish-orange boring dust in small mounds around entrance holes, in bark crevices, and on the ground around infested trees can indicates attack by I. pini or I. paraconfusus.
+Colonizing beetles do not produce pitch tubes.
+Foliage usually begins to fade within a few weeks of attack during summer months, but may not fade until the following spring when trees are attacked in the fall.

 Larvae are white legless grubs with brown heads.
 Pupae are white and soft, with body forms somewhat resembling adults.
 Adult beetles are cylindrical with clubbed antennae, dark red-brown to black, and about 4 mm long.
 A dish-shaped depression with four (I. pini) or five (I. paraconfusus) spines along each side is located on the posterior end of the wing covers.

-Beetles emerge from their overwintering sites in spring when daily maximum temperatures reach 15 to 21° C. Males bore through the bark of fresh down material or severely weakened trees to construct nuptial chambers.
+Beetles emerge from their overwintering sites in spring when daily maximum temperatures reach 15 to 21° C (59 - 70o F).
+Males bore through the bark of fresh down material or severely weakened trees to construct nuptial chambers.
 They emit a pheromone that attracts females and other males, and usually mate with three to four females.
 Each mated female constructs an egg gallery beginning in the nuptial chamber, excavating outward parallel with the grain of the wood and depositing her eggs in niches along the sides.
 Frass is pushed out the original entrance holes to keep the galleries clear for movement, and accumulates on the boles and at the bases of the trees until scattered by wind or rain.
 After hatching, larvae bore away from the egg galleries, feeding in the phloem until they complete their development.
-Pupation occurs in oval pupal cells, and adults emerge about six to eight weeks after initial attack.
-This cycle is repeated one to three times more through the remainder of the season.
+Pupation occurs in oval pupal cells, and adults emerge about 1½ to 2 months after initial attack.
+This cycle is repeated 1 to 3 more times through the remainder of the season.
 If additional suitable material is not available in midsummer when the progeny of the first brood emerges, beetles will attack standing trees.
 Broods develop most successfully in shaded slash and on the undersides of cut logs, where bark moisture remains favorable throughout development.
 Pine engraver adults sometimes congregate in large groups under the bark of standing trees in late summer, where they feed on inner bark, nearly obliterating any egg gallery patterns.
 The winter is spent under the bark of trees and slash or under duff and litter on the forest floor.
 Pine engravers overwinter mostly as adults, and California fivespined ips spend the winter as mature larvae, pupae and adults.
 Populations emerging in the spring are usually small, because overwintering populations usually experience high levels of mortality.

-Like the mountain pine beetle, pine engravers introduce a blue-stain fungus that helps them overcome tree defenses.
+Like the mountain pine beetle, California fivespined ips introduces a blue-stain fungus that helps it overcome tree defenses.
 Other bark beetles, including mountain pine beetle, Jeffrey pine beetle, and western pine beetle, often attack and kill large pine trees with tops colonized or killed by I. pini or I. paraconfusus.

-Tree mortality following thinning operations may be minimized by adhering to the following guidelines:
+Tree mortality may be avoided following thinning operations by adhering to the following guidelines:

 When larger slash is created during January through July, the following techniques may be used to prevent excessive tree mortality: